 ARRIVE IN LONDON, ENGLAND.
 Check into your hotel.
 In the afternoon, you may want to start exploring the lively British capital.
-Uniformed hosts are available to help you make the most of your stay.
+Uniformed hosts and the CosmosGO app are available to help you make the most of your stay.

 LONDON.
 A full day to savor our rich program of optional activities: take a panoramic tour of London’s landmarks, visit the Tower of London, or choose an excursion to Windsor Castle.
-Tonight, how about a leisurely cruise on the Thames River?
+Tonight, how about dinner followed by a leisurely cruise on the Thames River?

 LONDON–AMSTERDAM AREA, HOLLAND.
 Transfer to the railway station and board the EUROSTAR TRAIN to Brussels with your Tour Director.
-From here, travel on your luxury coach to the Amsterdam area.
+From here, travel on your luxury motorcoach to the Amsterdam area.

-AMSTERDAM AREA–RHINELAND, GERMANY.
+AMSTERDAM AREA–WIESBADEN, GERMANY.
 Today, enjoy a CANAL CRUISE to see the city from water level, then watch the cutting and polishing of precious stones at a DIAMOND CENTER in Amsterdam.
 Later, sightseeing with a Local Guide points out the city highlights.
-In the afternoon, travel southward to the Rhineland area.
+In the afternoon, travel southward to Wiesbaden.

-RHINELAND–HEIDELBERG–LUCERNE AREA, SWITZERLAND.
-Drive through the scenic Rhineland or, alternatively, take the optional Rhine River cruise and enjoy splendid scenery, including the Lorelei rock.
+WIESBADEN–HEIDELBERG–LUCERNE AREA, SWITZERLAND.
+Drive through the scenic Rhineland and enjoy splendid scenery as you skirt the Rhine river.
 Continue into Germany’s oldest university town, Heidelberg, nicely located at the confluence of the Neckar and Rhine Rivers, for a short visit.
 Carry on to Switzerland for two overnights in the Lucerne area.

-LUCERNE AREA–LUGANO–VERONA, ITALY–VENICE AREA.
-More wonderful alpine scenery as you drive into the mountain ranges that surround massive St. Gotthard into the warmer and sunnier ambiance of Canton Ticino.
-Stop in beautiful Lugano and take a stroll along the lakeside promenade.
-Then, cross into Italy and drive across the Po Valley to Verona, medieval setting of Shakespeare’s Romeo and Juliet.
+LUCERNE AREA–VERONA, ITALY–VENICE AREA.
+More wonderful alpine scenery as you drive into the mountain ranges that surround massive St. Gotthard Pass into the warmer and sunnier ambiance of Canton Ticino, then cross into Italy and drive across the Po Valley to Verona, medieval setting of Shakespeare’s Romeo and Juliet.
 See Juliet’s house and balcony, and stroll around the picturesque market square.
-Tonight, you are in the Venice area.
+Tonight, arrive in the Venice area.

 VENICE.
 Venice is more like a marvelous film set than a real-life city, with its criss-crossing canals, gondolas and water buses, arched bridges, and palaces.
-The included orientation starts with a BOAT RIDE to St. Mark’s Square and is followed by some time at leisure and a chance to visit a GLASSBLOWING WORKSHOP.
-Don’t miss out on the optional gondola trip, gliding along the picturesque canals with a local troubadour to serenade you.
+Your included orientation starts with a BOAT RIDE to St. Mark’s Square and is followed by some time at leisure and a chance to visit a GLASSBLOWING WORKSHOP.
+Don’t miss out on the optional gondola trip.

 VENICE AREA–ASSISI–ROME.
 An interesting drive southward through the gentle Umbrian hills to Assisi, where St. Francis was born in 1182.
 Visit the world-famous BASILICA with its beautiful frescoes by Giotto, then head for Rome.

 ROME.
-The “Eternal City” is steeped in history, vibrantly alive and exciting, and absolutely unique!
+The “Eternal City” is steeped in history, vibrantly alive, exciting, and absolutely unique!
 Included sightseeing with a Local Guide starts with St. Peter’s Square and Basilica.
-Other highlights are the iconic Colosseum, the largest amphitheater ever built; the Roman Forum; Piazza Venezia, and Campidoglio.
-An optional visit is available to the Vatican Museums and Sistine Chapel, world famous for Michelangelo’s impressive fresco of The Last Judgment.
+Other highlights are the iconic Colosseum, the largest amphitheater ever built and Circus Maximus.
+An optional visit is available to the Vatican Museums and Sistine Chapel, world famous for Michelangelo’s The Last Judgment.

-FLORENCE–ITALIAN RIVIERA–ÈZE, FRANCE–FRENCH RIVIERA.
+GENOVA–ITALIAN RIVIERA–ÈZE, FRANCE–FRENCH RIVIERA.
+Today’s included guided tour is an excellent introduction to Genova.
+A maze of squares and alleys, the city grew around the port, a natural inlet, and boasts the largest medieval historical center in Europe.
 Journey northwest, with views of the Italian Riviera.
 Continue to France for a visit to a PERFUME WORKSHOP in Èze before traveling along the celebrated Côte d’Azur.
 An optional Monte Carlo by Night excursion with dinner is available.

 FRENCH RIVIERA–AVIGNON–CARCASSONNE.
 Today’s journey will take you through some of France’s loveliest scenery, sun-drenched landscapes right out of Van Gogh’s paintings, on the way through Provence.
 Stop for a visit in historic Avignon.
-Continue westwards to the impressive walled city of Carcassonne.
+Continue westwards to Carcassonne.